pingidentity/pingdirectory-go-client/configurationapi/docs/AddMemberVirtualAttributeRequest.md

 ### NewAddMemberVirtualAttributeRequest

-`func NewAddMemberVirtualAttributeRequest(name string, schemas []EnummemberVirtualAttributeSchemaUrn, allowRetrievingMembership bool, enabled bool, attributeType string, ) *AddMemberVirtualAttributeRequest`
+`func NewAddMemberVirtualAttributeRequest(name string, schemas []EnummemberVirtualAttributeSchemaUrn, enabled bool, attributeType string, ) *AddMemberVirtualAttributeRequest`

 NewAddMemberVirtualAttributeRequest instantiates a new AddMemberVirtualAttributeRequest object This constructor will assign default values to properties that have it defined,